dchang21/2023Group6/README.md

 #### 2.2.3 Misc.
 Tips:
  - The `config.py` file has been added to the repo for easy access, but it is still unsafe to put custom secret strings in the settings.
 Please use a `.env` file on your computer instead for database login info.

+### 2.3.0 How to set up YELP FUSION API to database
+1. YELP FUSION API setup
+   - get an API KEY from https://www.yelp.com/developers/v3/manage_app
+   - create a .env file and store the key as `YELP_API_KEY = 'the api key'`
+2. Setup MongoDB to connect to VSCODE
+   - Download VScode with MongoDb extension
+   - Add MongoDb connection
+- Database name will be `EurekaEats`
+- Collection will be `restaurants`